Let’s hope that more of corporate America starts waking up, and remembers it’s obligation is not to special interests, but to excellence.

 That’s right, excellence.

-Corporations who have abandoned excellence, and settled instead to become social engineering tools of the government are the very reason America is failing.
-They have adopted Liberalism as their mission and vision.
+Most Corporations have abandoned excellence.
+Instead, they’ve settled to become social engineering tools of the government.
+This is one of the main reasons America is failing.
+They have adopted Leftism as their mission and vision.

-So when around 200 Muslim workers decided to demand rights, I was surprised to read that this company didn’t bend.
+Muslims know that.
+Thus, 200 Muslim workers decided to demand religious rights, and got a surprise.
+The company didn’t bend.

-In a statement to 9News in Denver, Cargill said that its policy on accommodating prayer in the workplace had not changed.
+In a statement to 9News in Denver, Cargill explained its policy.
+Essentially, the policy on accommodating prayer in the workplace had not changed.

 “In the Fort Morgan plant, a reflection area for use by all employees to pray was established in April 2009, and is available during work shifts based on our ability to adequately staff a given work area,” said the statement.